giellalt/lang-sma/sma.md

 This lexicon is used for compounds requiring a hyphen before the next part.
 As for the regular compounds, we first add a number of flag diacritics to restrict certain combinations.

+## Lexicon `RHyphReal`

+This is where the actual hyphen compounding happens.
+The hyphen is added here.

 * * *

 <small>This (part of) documentation was generated from [src/fst/compounding.lexc](https://github.com/giellalt/lang-sma/blob/main/src/fst/compounding.lexc)</small>